-The grey steel frame is 33 inches across and will be 17 inches tall when post is installed.
+The grey steel frame is 33 inches across and will be 17 inches tall when the post is installed.
 It weighs 10 pounds without the pavers.

 Easy to assemble with four screws holding legs to center mount.
 The post secures to center mount with a screw.
-Some complained the hold down screw stripped easily when trying to tighten on umbrella pole.
+Some complained the hold down screw stripped easily when trying to tighten on the umbrella pole.

 Factor in the cost of the pavers or patio stones in the cost of this stand.

 Better Homes and Gardens Englewood Heights Cast Iron Umbrella Base

-This square black cast iron base has a elegant scroll design.
+This square black cast iron base has an elegant scroll design.
 It would be a great addition to any square patio table.
 Other Englewood Heights items are available to match the design of this stand.

-At 17.25 inches square and 11.5 inches tall when post is installed this stand will support any umbrella up to 9 feet.
+At 17.25 inches square and 11.5 inches tall when the post is installed this stand will support any umbrella up to 9 feet.
 It weighs 27 pounds and will be good in any but the strongest winds.

 Assembly is just attaching the post to the base and installing the hold-down screw.

-The round powder coated cast iron umbrella stand with a matte charcoal finish will look great with your wrought iron patio furniture.
+The round powder-coated cast iron umbrella stands with a matte charcoal finish will look great with your wrought iron patio furniture.
 If you have a round patio table this stand will be a nice addition.

-It is 18.25 inches across and 13 inches tall with the post installed.
+It is 18.25 inches across and 13 inches tall with the post-installed.
 It weighs 12 pounds.
-Post is made to accept a umbrella with a 1 9/16 inch post.
+The post is made to accept an umbrella with a 1 9/16 inch post.